haub94/NFTW/README.md

 npm run build
 ```

+## 📄 Documentation
+The documentation is in the project integrated.
+- You will find it by follow the route:  http://127.0.0.1:5173/dev/docu
+- Every componend must noted in the docu! --> add a new object to the data-object in the +page.svelte file from the route /dev/docu (use the template!)

 ## 🔥  Step-by-step instruction
 1. switch to the location where you want to have the project directory
 2. clone the repo:  ``` git clone git@github.com:haub94/NFTW.git ```